bemigini/DiffEnc/README.md

 ## Description
 We explore the consequences of adding a time-dependent encoder to a diffusion model.
 In the case of a trainable encoder we can get an improved likelihood on CIFAR-10.
 We note that the way we choose to parameterize the trainable encoder enables the model to achieve a better latent loss without harming the diffusion loss.
 We do experiments on MNIST, CIFAR-10 and ImageNet32.

 Code for generating the figures in the article is in article_figures.py.
+Note that this requires the relevant checkpoints and sample files.

 ## Installation guide